mathigon/textbooks/content/divisibility2/content.md

 Upon finishing the graph, show the following:
 As we zoom out , the blue line becomes very smooth.
-Upon zooming out, now include the x/log x function in red on the graph.
+Upon zooming out, now include the x/log × function in red on the graph.
 Then show the following:
 Gauss noticed that the shape of the blue line looks very similar to the function x/(log x) (shown in red).
 He predicted that the two functions are always “approximately similar.”
 This was proven to be true in 1896.

 However, as you can see, there is a significant gap between the actual number of primes in blue and Gauss’s approximation in red.
 In 1859, mathematician [Bernhard Riemann](bio:riemann) discovered an approximation that looked much better, but he wasn’t able to prove that it would always work.
 His process allows mathematicians to determine how many prime numbers exist between any two numbers.
 His idea has become known as the Riemann Hypothesis.